Jonas Pilling: Deadlock at St Mark's

 On Thursday 15 April 1909 Reverend Pilling presided over a vestry meeting comprising one parishioner, Mr J. Lockwood, and four representatives of the Press.
 Pilling convened the meeting, then asked whether there was any nomination for churchwarden.
 There was no reply, so he announced the end of the meeting.
-Lockwood asked for the balance sheet, and Pilling replied that it would be "posted on the church door."
+Lockwood asked for the balance sheet, and Pilling replied that it would be "posted on the church door".
 By 1909 most of the congregation had left due to poor community relations.
 The Leeds Mercury commented, "The parish of St Mark embraces a poor neighbourhood, in which there is plenty of scope for church work."

 In 1910 Pilling's housekeeper at St Mark's vicarage was looking for another post, for some reason.
+Referring to an incident of February 1912 between Pilling and a housekeeper, The Times printed the following:

+[...] a case in Huddersfield County Court yesterday, in which the Rev. Jonas Pilling, vicar of St. Mark's Church, Huddersfield, was sued by his late housekeeper, Miss Lily Jane Puttock, for £3 16s.
+8d. for wages and board in lieu of notice.
+The plaintiff stated that she entered the service of the defendant in February last as lady housekeeper and was summarily dismissed on May 21.
+The only complaint the defendant had made was that she should get up earlier in the morning, as he wanted his breakfast earlier.

 An annual vestry meeting was scheduled for Tuesday 25 March 1913, but only two news reporters attended.
 The vicar was in the church, but no business was transacted.
 At 10.45 on Sunday 12 April 1914 the annual vestry meeting appointment was attended by the verger and several representatives of the Press, but the vicar Rev. J. Pilling "did not enter the vestry".
 When the verger told him that no parishioner was present, Pilling left.
 On 26 April 1916, the Daily Gazette for Middlesbrough reported that as of 1916 no parishioners had attended any vestry meeting for seven successive years, and that the dispute "is apparently as far from settlement as ever.
 Since the dispute the church has been without officers, and the congregation is very small."